Luayabbas1981/remote-css-injector-v2/README.md

 - Editable Pseudo-elements and Keyframes
   Modify ::before, ::after, and @keyframes styles directly, making dynamic visual experimentation easier than ever.

+- Images Folder 📁
+  The project includes an images/ folder.
+  You can use it to add image assets and reference them in your CSS, such as background images.

 - Interactive CSS Inspector Popup
   Click on any element to view a draggable popup showing its full CSS cascade — including inline styles, your rules, library styles, and overridden browser defaults.